yili288/City-GIS/README.md

 A map of streets and landmarks of multiple major cities in the world.
-Uses a multi destination Dijkstra's algorithm and Greedy algorithm to solve a courier service problem that is computationally hard.
+Uses a multi destination Dijkstra's algorithm and Greedy algorithm to solve the Travelling Salesman Problem which is computationally hard.
 The map determines a legal path that goes through a set of predefined depots, pick up and drop off points.

-GUI elements: search field, map markers, buttons.
+GUI elements:
+Search field - suggests the full street names and city names given a partial name.
+Map markers - shows Points of Interests and locations the salesmen needs to travel to.
+Buttons - toggle to display subway lines, start path search, show map of another city.

 ** Reach out to me for the source code!